Quantum-Pi/genshin-summary/guide.md

 ### Story Quest

 - Albedo: Traveler Observation Report
+  - **Summary**: In 'Traveler Observation Report,' the Traveler is invited by Sucrose to assist her mentor, Albedo, the Chief Alchemist of the Knights of Favonius, with his research in Dragonspine.
+Albedo is intrigued by the Traveler's unique origin and conducts a series of experiments to study their elemental abilities.
+These experiments include battling slimes, consuming a potion, and attempting to break a pillar using mental focus.
+Despite the Traveler's efforts, Albedo observes no significant anomalies but remains fascinated by their otherworldly nature.
+The quest concludes with Albedo expressing his continued interest in the Traveler and hinting at future research endeavors.
+  - **Characters**: Albedo, Sucrose, Rosaria
+  - **Important Lore**:
+    - Albedo is the Chief Alchemist and Captain of the Investigation Team of the Knights of Favonius.
+    - Albedo was raised by Rhinedottir, a renowned alchemist, and has no memory of any blood relatives.
+    - Sucrose is Albedo's assistant and a fellow alchemist interested in bio-alchemy.
+    - Rosaria is a nun of the Church of Favonius who is skeptical of religious ceremonies and prefers to act independently.
 - Ganyu: Sea of Clouds, Sea of People
+  - **Summary**: In 'Sea of Clouds, Sea of People,' Ganyu, feeling out of place among humans due to her half-qilin heritage, retreats to Jueyun Karst.
+The Traveler and Paimon are tasked with finding her after she fails to return from delivering a letter to the adepti.
+They discover Ganyu undergoing trials set by Cloud Retainer and Xiao to reconnect with her adeptus roots.
+Despite completing the trials, Ganyu realizes she feels more at home among humans.
+She returns to Liyue Harbor, embracing her role as a bridge between humans and adepti.
+  - **Characters**: Ganyu, Cloud Retainer, Xiao, Ningguang
+  - **Important Lore**:
+    - Ganyu is a half-qilin adeptus who serves as the secretary to the Liyue Qixing.
+    - She has lived for thousands of years, leading to feelings of alienation from both humans and adepti.

 ### Event

 - The Chalk Prince and the Dragon
-  - **Summary**: In this snowy event set in the newly introduced Dragonspine region, the Traveler teams up with Albedo, the mysterious Chief Alchemist of the Knights of Favonius.
-Albedo is studying a strange substance called 'Dragonspine's Essence' and investigating a dark sword known as Festering Desire.
-As the investigation unfolds, it's revealed that the sword contains remnants of Durin, a corrupted dragon slain by Dvalin long ago.
-Albedo, whose origins are already a bit suspicious, struggles with the temptation of power and the morality of creation.
-The event concludes with Albedo deciding not to pursue forbidden knowledge for now, and he entrusts the Traveler with the enhanced Festering Desire.
-Meanwhile, the presence of mysterious forces (like the remnants of Gold’s experiments) lingers ominously.
+  - **Summary**: In 'The Chalk Prince and the Dragon,' the Traveler and Paimon join Sucrose in Dragonspine to assist Albedo with his research.
+Albedo entrusts them with a mysterious sword called Festering Desire, requesting they test it in combat.
+As they delve deeper, they uncover that the sword contains remnants of Durin, a dragon once defeated by Dvalin.
+The Fatui, learning of the sword's power, attempt to seize it, but are thwarted by the Traveler and Albedo.
+Through a series of trials, the sword is purified, and its power is stabilized.
+The event concludes with Albedo expressing gratitude and hinting at future collaborations.
-  - **Characters**: Albedo, Sucrose, Amber
+  - **Characters**: Albedo, Sucrose, Rosaria
   - **Important Lore**:
+    - Festering Desire is a sword imbued with remnants of Durin's power.
+    - Durin was a dragon defeated by Dvalin and his remains rest in Dragonspine.
+    - Albedo's research focuses on alchemy and the mysteries of life.
-    - Albedo is introduced as the Chief Alchemist of the Knights of Favonius and a student of the famed alchemist Rhinedottir.
+    - Rosaria is introduced as a nun of the Church of Favonius with a skeptical demeanor.
-    - Durin, a dragon created by Rhinedottir, was defeated by Dvalin but its remains still corrupt Dragonspine.
-    - The sword Festering Desire contains remnants of Durin's power and can influence its wielder.

 ## 1.3: All That Glitters